wmwxwa/tyk-docs/tyk-docs/content/shared/gateway-config.md

 ### auth_override
 This is used as part of the RPC / Hybrid back-end configuration in a Tyk Enterprise installation and isn’t used anywhere else.

+### enable_leaky_bucket_rate_limiter
+EV: <b>TYK_GW_ENABLELEAKYBUCKETRATELIMITER</b><br />
+Type: `bool`<br />

+EnableLeakyBucketRateLimiter enables leaky bucket rate limiting.

+LeakyBucket will delay requests so they are processed in a FIFO style queue, ensuring a constant request rate and smoothing out traffic spikes.
+This comes at some cost to gateway instances, as the connections would be held for a longer time, instead of blocking the requests when they go over the defined rate limits.

 ### enable_redis_rolling_limiter
 EV: <b>TYK_GW_ENABLEREDISROLLINGLIMITER</b><br />